 Managing code with Code Manager

 Code Manager automates the management and deployment of your Puppet code.
-You push code updates to your source control repo, and then Puppet syncs the code to your masters, so that all your servers start running the new code at the same time, without interrupting agent runs.
+Push code updates to your source control repo, and then Puppet syncs the code to your masters, so that all your servers start running the new code at the same time, without interrupting agent runs.

 How Code Manager works

-Under the hood, Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your directory environments and modules.
+Under the hood, Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your environment and modules.

 When you push code to your control repo, you’ll trigger Code Manager to pull that new code into a staging code directory (